 Here you will learn different methods to remove blood from your textile floor covering, no matter if it’s fresh or dry.
 So, don’t panic, put a bandage on the wound and let’s learn first…

-What makes blood stains so tricky to clean?
+What makes blood stains so hard to clean?

 Hemoglobin also plays a big part in settling the blood stains because it acts as a binder when it comes in contact with oxygen.
 If the fresh blood stain is not cleaned immediately, the water in it evaporates and this results in a sticky red mark.
 Here, we need to note that the methods for cleaning fresh blood and dry blood are different.